 • The evidence that kids from authoritarian families are worse off than kids from authoritative families

-• Evidence that today’s permissive parents are more extreme than ever
+• Evidence that today’s permissive parents are taking an extreme approach

 • The apparent effects of permissive parenting and the methods that researchers use to identify parenting styles

-And here--below--is an overview of the four basic parenting styles: What researchers mean when they talk about parenting style, and how parenting styles seem to affect children.
+And here--below--is an overview of the four basic parenting styles: What researchers mean when they talk about parenting style, and how different styles seem to affect children.

 What do researchers mean when they talk about "parenting style?"